 Synthetic roofs are typically made from rubber or plastic, making them very durable and resistant to the elements.
 These roofs also offer excellent energy efficiency.
 However, synthetic roofs can be more expensive than other roofing materials and may require specialized maintenance.
 Besides, many homeowners prefer natural materials, but it’s a matter of taste in the end.

-If you’re looking at material options for a roof replacement, then you have probably been googling for “roofers near me” as well.
-Your search is over!
+If you’re looking at material options for a roof replacement, we’re here to help.
 NextGen Restoration has everything you need to find the perfect roofing material for your home.

 Whether you’re looking for a budget-friendly option or a high-performance roof, we have the expertise and experience to help you make the best decision and perform an impeccable installation in your home.
 So why wait?
 Click here or contact us today to speak with one of our knowledgeable roofing contractors!